MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/Remote-Access.md

 ms.date: 09/28/2022
 ---

-# Remote access role
+# Remote Access Server Role Services

-When you install the Remote Access role with the *Add Roles and Features Wizard* or Windows PowerShell, you can choose to install one or more of the following three role services, either individually or on the same server:
+When you install the Remote Access Server Role with the *Add Roles and Features Wizard* or Windows PowerShell, you can choose to install one or more of the following three role services, either individually or on the same server:

 - [Direct Access and VPN (RAS) service](#directaccess-and-vpn-service)
 - [Routing service](#routing-service)